Autoimmune Hemolytic Anemia

 Who treats it?
 The hematologist is the specialist who studies this type of anemia and the activity of the immune system on the blood.
 In the face of paleness, marked tiredness, or yellowish coloring of the skin, it is advisable to seek a checkup to clarify the cause.

-Specialties that treat autoimmune hemolytic anemia
+Data on 44 doctors who treat autoimmune hemolytic anemia

 Treatment by city